tatjam/tatjam.github.io/dev/res/Mathematics/fourier1.md

 Understanding undersampling I
 2025-04-15
-Using the Laplace transform to intuitively understand undersampling transmitters
+Using the Fourier transform to intuitively understand undersampling transmitters

 It's possible to generate nearly arbitrarily high frequency signals using a relatively slow transmitter by exploiting undersampling.
 In this post I will try to give an intuitive explanation of the mechanism, and try to find the optimum sample frequency to emit a given signal.